You can hide a dead body on the 2nd page of Google, a marketing joke goes.

 So, to get more visitors to your small business website, you need to ensure that you rank at the top of the result pages for specific keywords.

 However, one key thing to remember about search engine results:The top positions in a SERP include much more than a list of 10 blue page URLs.
 You can rank high with media as well. #seo Click To Tweet

 Google provides multiple ways to answer a user’s query and provides results in different formats:

 Here is a SERP for the query ‘homemade shampoo’.

-So if you are the site mamavation.com, and you have a blog post of 10 homemade shampoo recipes, it is not enough that you are on page 1 of Google for the keyword 'homemade shampoo'.
+So, if you own the site mamavation.com and have a blog post of 10 homemade shampoo recipes, it is not enough that you are on page 1 of Google for the keyword ‘homemade shampoo.’
 You still come after all the first sections.

-So to get the user to see you first, you have to further improve your search engine positioning further so you can be included in either the featured snippets, images, or People Also Ask.
+So, to get the user to see you first, you have to improve your search engine positioning further so you can be included in either the featured snippets, images, or People Also Ask.

 What is the difference between search engine positioning & SEO?

 Search Engine Optimization (SEO) is a much broader topic of optimizing an entire website for search engines.
 It comprises various tactics to optimize a website’s structure, content, and authority for better search engine positioning.